 Forum Romanum is an archeological site in the city of Rome.
 It is rectangular flat land located between two hills, Capitolium and Palatium, covering an area of 2 ha (4.9 acres).
 It was a central square in Ancient Rome.

-Here you can find layers of remains from different periods.
-In the 7th and 6th century BC, under the Roman Kingdom, it was drained from a swamp, laid pavement, and served as a marketplace.
+Here, you can find layers of remains from different periods.
+In the 7th and 6th centuries BC, under the Roman Kingdom, it was drained from a swamp, laid pavement, and served as a marketplace.

-Later there was built Comituium-meeting place, the first temples and king’s place.
-In Republic time, for the next 5 centuries, numerous temples were built (Saturn, Concord, …) and the Forum gained in importance as a political spot.
+Later there was built Comituium-meeting place, the first temples, and the king’s place.
+In Republic time, for the next five centuries, numerous temples were built (Saturn, Concord, …), and the Forum gained importance as a political spot.
 In the Imperial era, it gradually lost importance.
-Still, it got new additions like Arch of Augustus and Basilica of Maxentius.
+Still, it got new additions like the Arch of Augustus and the Basilica of Maxentius.

-In medieval times it crumbled to ruins and in Renaissance, marble was scavenged from Forum.
-Later interest in this part of Rome increased and became an inspiration for many artists and architects.
+In medieval times, it crumbled to ruins, and marble was scavenged from Forum in Renaissance.
+Later interest in this part of Rome increased and inspired many artists and architects.

 By Lisa from Travel Connect Experience

 The Pantheon is one of the most architecturally stunning buildings of ancient Rome and also the best preserved.
-Emperor Hadrian had it built in about 120 AD, on the foundations of a pre-existing temple.
-The structure consists of a rectangular pronaos adorned with 16 massive granite columns that introduce the only room that has instead a round plan.
+Emperor Hadrian built it in about 120 AD on the foundations of a pre-existing temple.
+The structure consists of rectangular pronaos adorned with 16 massive granite columns that introduce the only room with a round plan.